Lightstreamer/TEST-Lightstreamer-lib-adapter-java-remote/README.md

 ## Compatibility

-The library is compatible with [Adapter Remoting Infrastructure](https://www.lightstreamer.com/api/ls-generic-adapter/latest/ARI%20Protocol.pdf) since version 1.8.
+The library is compatible with Adapter Remoting Infrastructure since Server version 7.0.

 ## Using the API